President of Syria: Constitutional Declaration and transitional period

-The General Secretariat was established by a decree issued by President Bashar al-Assad on 13 December 2023, as part of a broader restructuring of the Syrian presidency.
-This reform dissolved the Ministry of Presidential Affairs and transferred all its staff and responsibilities to the new secretariat, which reports directly to the president rather than operating as a separate ministry.

-The Secretary-General to the President is considered one of the highest-ranking positions in the Syrian state under the Presidency of the Syrian Arab Republic.
-The office supervises the presidential staff and represents the President at official events.
-The Secretary-General is responsible for managing the administrative and organizational affairs of the Presidency, overseeing the President’s schedule, organizing official meetings and visits, and coordinating with government institutions to implement presidential directives.
-The current Secretary-General is Maher al-Sharaa.

-Following the fall of the Assad government on 8 December 2024 and the establishment of a transitional administration under President Ahmed al-Sharaa, the General Secretariat continued its operations.
-The position of Assistant Secretary-General gained prominence in 2025, particularly with the appointment of Ali Keda on 26 May 2025.
-His role focused on Cabinet Affairs amid efforts to stabilize the new government and coordinate policy implementation across ministries.
+The official United Nations list of heads of state and government of member states was updated in July 2025 to list Ahmed al-Sharaa as the "President of the Syrian Arab Republic" and as the head of state.
+On 6 December, at the Doha Forum, al-Sharaa told Christiane Amanpour, CNN’s Chief International Anchor, that the national dialogue conference had resulted in a temporary constitutional declaration granting him a five-year mandate to enact new laws and draft a new constitution ahead of elections scheduled four years later.

 Powers and roles

 Ba'athist Syria (1963–2024)

 The 1973 Constitution of Ba'athist Syria made the president head of state, chief executive, and commander-in-chief.
 Candidates were nominated by the Ba'ath Party, approved by parliament, and confirmed by referendum for a renewable seven-year term.
 The president held extensive powers, including appointing and dismissing ministers, senior officials, and judges, as well as dissolving parliament and appointing vice presidents.
 The 2012 Constitution expanded these powers further, granting the president broad control over the executive, legislature, and judiciary.
-It remained in force until the fall of the Assad regime in December 2024 and was replaced by the 2025 Interim Constitution of Syria on 13 March 2025.
+It remained in force until the fall of the Assad regime in December 2024 and was replaced by the Constitutional Declaration of the Syrian Arab Republic on 13 March 2025.